Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 BlueStamp engineering allowed me to explore different types of microchip controllers and wiring, which I never did before.
 I learned how to wire ESP32's to sensors as well as splicing wires.
 I learned about the internet of things and how to connect projects to an online browser to get data and information.

 I hope to take on projects more on robotics in the future, learning how to do more hardware on a project compared to an IoT project mainly on software.
 It is great knowing about IoT's because they can be applied to hardware builds that can be used in unreachable places.
 Now that I know a lot about software and sensors, I would like to add modifications to this project displaying data from the monitor itself and growing knowledge on hardware and moving parts.

+My next idea is starting out with a robotic car and adding different wheels and sensors to enhance it.
+Then I can control it with an online app using my IoT knowledge I gained from this project.

 Notes on what to add on the portfolio: